Rheumatoid lung disease

 - Lumps in the lungs (nodules)

-Lung problems are common in rheumatoid arthritis.
-They often cause no symptoms.
+Lung problems are common in RA.
+They often cause no symptoms, but for some people they are the main symptom of their RA.

 Exams and Tests

-Symptoms depend on the type of lung disease rheumatoid arthritis is causing in the lungs.
+Symptoms depend on the type of lung disease RA is causing in the lungs.

 The following tests may show signs of rheumatoid lung disease: